-RAJAR asks listeners to note down what platform they are listening to: but some people find it difficult to know whether they are listening on FM, DAB or the internet - particularly if they are in the same receiver.
+RAJAR asks listeners to note down what platform they're listening to: but some people find it difficult to know whether they're listening on FM, DAB or the internet - particularly if they're in the same receiver.
 Misattribution - where listeners get their platform wrong - is possible.

-RAJAR is a survey, and like all surveys ito sample error, where the balance of people taking part is sometimes randomly disrupted, like tossing a coin 5 times and getting Heads every time.
+RAJAR is a survey, and like all surveys it's subject to sample error, where the balance of people taking part is sometimes randomly disrupted, like tossing a coin 5 times and getting Heads every time.
 This means that RAJAR results are best observed over a period of time.
+And while

-And while RAJAR tries very hard to get a fair representation by age, gender, working status etc. the sample is not controlled by specific device, as this is a dynamic measure that is constantly changing.
+RAJAR tries very hard to get a fair representation by age, gender, working status etc, we do not control the sample by specific device, as this is a dynamic measure that is constantly changing.